axioned/handbook/src/content/docs/Processes/Testing/overview.md

 Ensure that the text on each page matches up with what's in the Copy deck/what's been directed.
 (Unless the Copy deck contains a spelling error.
 See above.)

 *Note for Axioned Team: The team SHOULD have a separate Copy deck document - in a .doc or Google doc format.
 And we SHOULD directly copy/paste from that document ONLY.
-To check that what you’ve copied is accurate: Ctrl C (COPY), Ctrl F (FIND/within your document or page), Ctrl V (PASTE/within “Find”).*
+To check that what you've copied is accurate: Ctrl C (COPY), Ctrl F (FIND/within your document or page), Ctrl V (PASTE/within "Find").*

 **Image Quality Issues:**